David Walliams: Matt Lucas

-Britain's Got Talent
+Got Talent franchise

 From 2012 to 2022, Walliams was a judge on the ITV1 talent show Britain's Got Talent with Amanda Holden, Alesha Dixon and Simon Cowell.
 In 2015, 2018 and 2019, he was recognised at the National Television Awards as Best Judge for his involvement in the series.

+In 2022, it was announced that Walliams would be joining Seven Network's Australia's Got Talent as a judge for the show's tenth season alongside fellow Britain's Got Talent judge Alesha Dixon, and Australian actors Kate Ritchie and Shane Jacobson.

 In November 2022, after controversy erupted regarding leaked disparaging comments made by Walliams to contestants, it was reported that Walliams had decided "to bow out after a ten-year run", and that he wished to leave the show "on a high after a wonderful time".
+He was replaced by Strictly Come Dancing judge Bruno Tonioli.